BrianAndrewOneil/drinks/README.md

 I built this app with an API integration that allows users to enter an ingredient (e.g., gin, whiskey) or the name of a cocktail in order to review a full ingredients list and directions to make that cocktail.

 ## Optimizations
 Future enhancements for this app include a better mobile interface and the ability for users to review and select from a variety of recipe options.
+Also, allow users to enter a single spirit and choose among drink recipes.

 ## Lessons Learned
 Constructing html lists from JSON returned via the API call.